prabuw/prabuw.github.io/_posts/2015-11-11-extracting-data-out-of-an-html-table.markdown

 For example: Australia -> AU -> AUS

-There are roughly [u]250 countries[/u] in the table that each required SQL script to update them.
+There are roughly **190+ countries** in the table that each required SQL script to update them.

 ####Solution